acurtis166/SPNKr/docs/basic-usage.md

 - **Xbox Live player ID (XUID)** - This ID is unique to your Xbox Live account.
 XUIDs are also the identifying attribute for player-specific data retrieved from the API.
 Additionally, XUIDs are required for certain endpoints in order to retrieve player-specific data.
 - **Xbox Live gamertag** - This is the display name for Xbox Live accounts.
-- **Xbox Live authorization header value** - This is a value required when making requests to the Xbox Live API.
-While outside the scope of this project, you could use this to request profile information using XUIDs.
-Here is an example endpoint for obtaining Xbox Live profiles for a batch of XUIDs: [Batch Profile POST](https://learn.microsoft.com/en-us/gaming/gdk/_content/gc/reference/live/rest/uri/profilev2/uri-usersbatchprofilesettingspost).
-An alternative solution to making these requests yourself is to use a package such as [xbox-webapi-python](https://github.com/OpenXbox/xbox-webapi-python).
+- **Xbox Live authorization header value** - This is a required request header when making requests to the Xbox Live API, if desired.

 ## Initializing the HaloInfiniteClient